 Earlier, objects like bone tools and pigments found in layers of sediments in suggest that human population was thriving in the region around 40,000 to 38,000 years ago.
 The region studied by the research team led by Hamm is the southern-most oldest site in Australia.
 Warratyi shelter is around 100 miles inland.

-The study team recovered nearly 4,300 artefacts, plant matter, and nearly 6 pounds of bones.
-The bone chunk belonged to Diprotodon optatum, the largest-known marsupial and it points towards human interaction with ancient animals.
-Many researchers believe that humans played a role in the extinction of Australia’s megafauna.
+The study team recovered nearly 4,300 artifacts, plant matter, and almost 6 pounds of bones.
+The bone chunk belonged to Diprotodon optatum, the largest-known marsupial, and it points towards human interaction with ancient animals.
+Many researchers assume that humans played a part in the extinction of Australia’s megafauna.

 Earlier research projects have estimated that first people came to Australia between 45,000 to 60,000 years ago.
 It is still unclear where and how fast this population was able to spread across the continent.

-The current project was also helped by researchers from University of Adelaide, Flinders University and the Adnyamathanha Traditional Lands Association.
+The current project was also helped by researchers from the University of Adelaide, Flinders University, and the Adnyamathanha Traditional Lands Association.
 The research paper has been published in the journal Nature.

 According to a report published by CS Monitor, “Among the oldest artifacts at the site, the researchers found red ochre on some tools suggesting the earliest known use of a pigment used today in cultural body adornment.
 The team also found tools made of bone that they dated to be between 38,000 and 40,000 years old, and tools used just a few thousand years later that were made by attaching multiple pieces, like a sharp stone to a shaft.”